sthlmrb/texts/2014-01-22-intro_course_retro_notes.md

 - Link to the installation guide from the event description.
 - Push the installation event more strongly.
 It's almost mandatory.
 - Hand out Stockholm Ruby stickers as a reward.
 Railsbridge mentions them.
 If someone will sponsor stickers.

+## Misc

+- How did the students find us?
+Maria: via Meetup.com, has attended PyLadies.
+Has friends in the business.
+Mattamadugu: via Meetup.com.
+- Installfest went well.
+- Name tags were good.
+- Mike went to Bergh and gave a class, told them about us.
+- Maybe 16% women.
+We want to improve that ratio but don't know how.
+- Few guides that know Windows well.
+- Next event sometime around April 3.
+- 58 attendees signed up last time.
+73 this time.
+43 students showed up.
+10-ish coaches?
+- A FAQ of common errors, especially Windows errors, would be nice.